autumn-info-442a/team-b/hw4.md

     ```
   - SearchBar
     - This component is a view that contains an autocomplete component from `material-ui`.
-    - View resides only on the client
+    - View resides only on the client but communicates with the CoverCovid API-19 to generate autocomplete results
     ```jsx
     class SearchBar extends Component() {
       // TO-DO: Implement actual component